SAVGBench: Benchmarking Spatially Aligned Audio-Video Generation: SAVGBench

 \subsection{Data Construction}

-The SVGSA24 dataset is constructed as follows.
+We construct the proposed dataset as follows.
 First, we extract 5-second videos every 0.5 seconds from the STARSS23 data.
 Then, we convert the videos with the equirectangular view and FOA audio to videos with a perspective view and stereo audio, using a fixed viewing angle for the perspective view.
 While we keep the vertical viewing angle at 0 degrees, we change the horizontal viewing angle by 10 degrees, sampling videos with a perspective view and stereo audio.
 Finally, we curate videos that contain only onscreen speech and instrument sounds.
-Note that the step sizes (\ie, 0.5 seconds and 10 degrees) are for the development set.
+Note that the step sizes (i.e., 0.5 seconds and 10 degrees) are for the development set.
 We use different step sizes for the evaluation set to keep the ratio of speech to instrument sounds at the same ratio as the development set.
-Next, we explain the details of data conversion, data curation, and other procedures.

-\paragraph{Data Conversion.} Using a fixed viewing angle, we convert the equirectangular view and FOA audio to a perspective view and stereo audio. \textbf{FOA $\to$ stereo:} According to the viewing angle, we first rotate the FOA audio~\cite{mazzon2019first}.
-Then we convert the rotated FOA audio to the stereo with a simple translation~\cite{wilkins2023two}: $left = W + Y$ and $right = W - Y$, where $W$ is the omnidirectional signal of the FOA audio, and $Y$ is the first-order horizontal (left-right) component~\cite{wilkins2023two}. \textbf{Equirectangular $\to$ perspective:} We convert the equirectangular video to a perspective video with the same viewing angle as the audio, using a python library\footnote{\url{https://github.com/sunset1995/py360convert}}.
+We explain the details of data conversion, data curation, and other procedures. \textbf{Data Conversion.} Using a fixed viewing angle, we convert the equirectangular view and FOA audio to a perspective view and stereo audio. \textbf{FOA $\to$ stereo:} According to the viewing angle, we first rotate the FOA audio by applying a rotation matrix~\cite{mazzon2019first}.
+Then we convert the rotated FOA audio to the stereo with a simple translation~\cite{wilkins2023two}: $\texttt{left} = W + Y$ and $\texttt{right} = W - Y$, where $W$ is the omnidirectional signal of the FOA audio, and $Y$ is the first-order horizontal (left-right) component~\cite{wilkins2023two}. \textbf{Equirectangular $\to$ perspective:} We convert the equirectangular video to a perspective video with the same viewing angle as the audio, using a Python library\footnote{\url{https://github.com/sunset1995/py360convert}}.
 We set the horizontal field of view to 100 degrees.
 We also set the output height and width to 144 and 256, whose aspect ratio is 16:9, widely used in media content.
 After the conversion, we add padding to make a video with 256$\times$256 resolution, as we use a pretrained super-resolution model of square ones in our baseline.

-\paragraph{Data Curation.} We curate videos that contain only onscreen sound events.
-Including only onscreen events facilitates the evaluation of SAVG.
-During data conversion, we also convert position labels in the equirectangular video to position labels in a new perspective video.
-Using the position labels in the perspective video, we investigate whether an event is onscreen or offscreen.